This Oil Spill Has Been Leaking Into The Gulf For 14 Years

 "I'm really glad to be out here and to see this operation," he says, " because it's been a long time coming, and there's a lot riding on it."

 But he says it might be that no one is able to stop the oil from bubbling up into the Gulf.
-If that's the case, according to government estimates, the leak could go on for a hundred more years.
+If that's the case, according to government estimates, the leak could go on for 100 more years.